Code-Institute-Submissions/Sarah-LB-Milestone3_BookClub_DecResub/README.md

 -    [Materialise:](https://materializecss.com/): Materialize Library used throughout the project.

--   The Code Institute study material was used heavily for inspiration, especially the mini project amd sample README.
+-   The Code Institute study material was used heavily for inspiration, especially the mini project and sample README.

 -   [Rate Yo](https://rateyo.fundoocode.ninja/) was used for the star ratings.